SANdood/Ecobee-Suite/README.md

     - vent level can be individually configured for the "excluded" Modes, Programs and Fan Level.
 Level can be "on" or  "off" (using the configured min/max levels), "percentage" (using a specified level), or "unchanged"
     - can now automatically subscribe an ES Sensor to the selected programs that Smart Vents is configured for
     - can be automatically paused/unpaused by Smart Room when it disables/enables a Smart Room
+    * Optimized Smart Recovery handling - Smart Vents not only recognizes when the ES Thermostat is in Smart Recovery, it also "looks ahead" to determine the next scheduled program and is setpoints; if configured to run during the next scheduled program, Smart Vents will adjust the vents until the target setpoint is met.
+    * Now supports the use of "virtual thermostats" to set the target temperature setpoints instead of using the ES thermostat.
+    * Now supports remote "HubConnect Ecovent" and "HubConnect Keene Home Smart Vent" devices (PM me for more information)

 - **ecobee Suite Smart Zone**: Helper application that attempts to synchronize fan on time between two zones.
 Intended for use on multi-zones HVAC systems; running the fan on all the zones simultaneously could help reduce electricity consumption vs. having each zone run the fan independently.